Dr. Alex Stone, DPT, CSCS

 best massage gun for plantar fasciitis

-Best Massage Gun for Plantar Fasciitis: Why Choosing the Right One Matters
+Massage Gun for Plantar Fasciitis: Why Choosing the Best One Matters

 Luckily, massage guns are one of the easiest and perhaps the cheapest ways to manage your plantar fasciitis pain.
-You need to pick the right one.
+You need to pick the right one, though.
 That is where we come in.
-We understand how tough it can be to pick the best massage gun for plantar fasciitis.
-Some are too expensive (up to $599), while some are cheap and ineffective.
+We understand how challenging it can be to choose the right massage gun for plantar fasciitis.
+Some are too expensive (up to $649), while some are cheap and ineffective.

 Key Takeaways:

-• Using massage guns as a DIY, at-home solution can effectively alleviate plantar fasciitis symptoms.
+• Using massage guns as a DIY, at-home solution can be an effective therapy for plantar fascia.

-• Opt for a mid-range amplitude and 30-50 lbs. of stall force for optimal results.
+• Opt for a mid-range amplitude and 30-60 lbs. of no-stall force for optimal results.

-• We find the Ekrin B37 to be the best massage gun for plantar fasciitis.
+• We find the Ekrin B37 to be a great massage gun for plantar fasciitis.
 It boasts a balanced performance, a lifetime warranty, and an attractive price point (plus, find a discount coupon below).

 • For more power, the Bob and Brad D6 Pro is your go-to option.
-Thanks to its superior stroke length, it is especially suited for athletes with plantar fasciitis and delivers a punchy massage.
+Thanks to its superior stroke length, it is especially suited for athletes who need a plantar fasciitis massage gun that delivers a punchy massage.

-Please read on to discover why we selected these two models, explore our other recommendations, and learn what really matters when choosing a device for massaging plantar fasciitis.
+Please read on to discover why we selected these two models, explore our other recommendations, and learn what really matters when choosing a massage gun plantar fasciitis.

 checkmark review